Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits using cameras, camcorders, mobile phones, unmanned aircraft systems, or other recording devices to view the interior of a bedroom, bathroom, dressing room, or other private area with a reasonable expectation of privacy, with intent to invade that privacy.
-Explicitly includes unmanned aircraft as a covered instrumentality.
+Prohibits using a drone or other recording device to view the interior of a bedroom, bathroom, dressing room, or other area where there is a reasonable expectation of privacy, with intent to invade that privacy.

 View source